Introduction

 Conclusion

-Microsoft Security Exposure Management represents the natural evolution of cybersecurity towards a risk-centric approach.
-By abandoning the traditional model of systematic "patching" in favor of intelligent prioritization based on actual attack paths, organizations can significantly improve their security posture while optimizing their investments.
+Microsoft Security Exposure Management represents the natural evolution of cybersecurity toward a risk-centric approach.
+By abandoning the traditional "systematic patching" model in favor of intelligent prioritization based on actual attack paths, organizations can significantly improve their security posture while optimizing their investments.

 The key to success lies in progressive implementation, starting by cleaning up the foundations (inventory, configurations) before leveraging advanced artificial intelligence and automation capabilities.